HashBitorg/HBITChain/README.md

   - Run with sh ./start.sh (Linux) or run.bat (Windows).

   - Remember to open port 11119 and 11120 to support the network.
-At the moment the blockchain is always and only accessed on https://chain.hashbit.org.
+At the moment the blockchain is always and only accessed on https://hashbit.org.
-We will soon add the functionality to interact with local software.

 ----
 ## Setting up Node and Help Network ##